NOTICE to Home Care Organization Applicants

 During the COVID-19 public health emergency declared by Governor Northam, Home Care Organizations may use telephonic or virtual visits for Personal Care Service nursing visits, provided that client needs are met and that the manner in which the visits were conducted is documented.

-The Home Care and Hospice unit, within the Acute Care Division, is responsible for the state licensure of home care organizations and hospice programs.
-The unit also conducts the federal certification surveys for Medicare/Medicaid and investigates any complaints received against these providers.
+The Home Care and Hospice unit, within the Division of Acute Care Services, is responsible for the state licensure and inspection of home care organizations (HCOs) and hospice programs.
+The unit also conducts the federal certification surveys for Medicare and Medicaid, and investigates any complaints received against these providers.

 Home health is defined as any public or private organization, whether operated for profit or not for profit, that provides, at the residence of a patient or individual in the Commonwealth of Virginia, one or more of the following services: